Trusts

 • A trust can help you save on taxes, if you live in a state with its own estate tax.

-• These limits make trusts useful for many more people in these states especially since a few states tax on the entire estate if you are over the limit, not just the amount over the limit like the federal tax.
+• These limits make trusts useful for many more people in these states especially since some states tax on the entire estate if you are over the limit, not just the amount over the limit like the federal tax.

 Guide to Understanding Trusts